0xSero/partisia-docs/docs/node-operations/delegated-node-staking.md

 3. Click "Delegate"
 4. Choose amount of MPC tokens and [account address](../pbc-fundamentals/dictionary.md#address) of the node operator

 Your tokens will now be in the state of _pending acceptance_.
 The node operator has 14 days to accept or reject the offered delegation.
-If the node operator takes no action, the tokens will return your account.
+If the node operator takes no action, the tokens will return to your account.

 ### How to accept delegated tokens

 1. Go to [the node operation menu](https://browser.partisiablockchain.com/node-operation)
 2. Sign in
 3. Under the section **Delegated from others**, unfold the collapsed delegation table in the bottom of the page
-4. Click "SEE MORE", this unfolds a table showing specific instances of tokens delegated to your account
+4. Click "SEE MORE" to unfold a table showing specific instances of tokens delegated to your account
 5. In the column called **Amount**, you choose the checkmark to accept a delegation or click the minus to accept a reduced amount

 ### How to retract delegated MPC tokens